-As a newbie to 200 I'm still meeting the teams and individual staff that make us who we are.
+As a newbie to 200 Degrees I'm still meeting the teams and individual staff that make us who we are.
 Today I had the pleasure of meeting Tereza, a passionate barista in Queen Streets Cardiff store.
-Passionate doesn't really do it justice…
+Passionate doesn't really do her justice…

 Finding her love of coffee